enthusiastic-js/form-observer/docs/form-validity-observer/integrations/README.md

 Note: Our `configure` method should _not_ support adding an error `message` for a constraint without the constraint's `value`.
 This is because the error message would never get used in that scenario.

-Now that we've specified all the requirements, let's implement this functionality.
+Now that we've specified all of the requirements, let's implement this functionality.
 First off, we'll update the `SvelteFormValidityObserver` interface.
 Some new TypeScript types will have to be added here.
 If you're only using JavaScript, you can skip this part. :&rpar;

 #### Adding the TypeScript Types for `configure`